xtaci/kcptun/README.md

 > **Q: I have a high-speed network link.
 How can I maximize bandwidth?**

 > **A:** Increase `-rcvwnd` on the KCP Client and `-sndwnd` on the KCP Server **simultaneously and gradually**.
-The minimum of these values determines the maximum transfer rate of the link, as `wnd * mtu / rtt`.
-Then, try downloading something to see if it meets your requirements.
-(The MTU is adjustable with `-mtu`.)
+The minimum of these values determines the maximum transfer rate of the link using the formula `wnd * mtu / rtt`.
+Then test your connection by downloading content to verify it meets your requirements.
+(The MTU can be adjusted using the `-mtu` parameter.)

 #### To Improve Latency

-> **Q: I'm using kcptun for gaming and want to avoid any lag.**
+> **Q: I'm using kcptun for gaming and want to minimize latency.**

-> **A:** Lag often indicates packet loss.
-You can reduce lag by changing the `-mode` parameter.
+> **A:** Latency spikes often indicate packet loss.
+You can reduce lag by adjusting the `-mode` parameter.

 > For example: `-mode fast3`

-> Aggressiveness/Responsiveness on retransmission for embedded modes:
+> Retransmission aggressiveness/responsiveness for embedded modes:

 > *fast3 > fast2 > fast > normal > default*

 #### Head-of-Line Blocking (HOLB)

 Since streams are multiplexed into a single physical channel, head-of-line blocking may occur.
-Increasing `-smuxbuf` to a larger value (default is 4MB) may mitigate this problem, though it will use more memory.
+Increasing `-smuxbuf` to a larger value (default is 4MB) can mitigate this issue, though it will consume more memory.

 For versions >= v20190924, you can switch to smux version 2.
-Smux v2 has options to limit per-stream memory usage.
-Set `-smuxver 2` to enable smux v2, and adjust `-streambuf` to limit per-stream memory usage.
+Smux v2 provides options to limit per-stream memory usage.
+Set `-smuxver 2` to enable smux v2, and adjust `-streambuf` to control per-stream memory consumption.
 For example: `-streambuf 2097152` limits per-stream memory usage to 2MB.
-Limiting the stream buffer on the receiver side applies back-pressure to the sender, preventing the sender from overwhelming the buffer along the link.
-(The `-smuxver` setting **MUST** be **IDENTICAL** on both sides, the default is 1.)
+Limiting the stream buffer on the receiver side applies back-pressure to the sender, preventing buffer overflow along the link.
+(The `-smuxver` setting **MUST** be **IDENTICAL** on both sides; the default is 1.)

 #### Slow Devices

-kcptun uses **Reed-Solomon Codes** to recover lost packets, which requires substantial computation.
-Low-end ARM devices may not perform well with kcptun.
-For optimal performance, a multi-core x86 home server CPU like AMD Opteron is recommended.
-If you must use ARM routers, it's best to disable `FEC` and use `salsa20` as the encryption method.
+kcptun uses **Reed-Solomon Codes** for packet recovery, which requires substantial computational resources.
+Low-end ARM devices may experience performance issues with kcptun.
+For optimal performance, a multi-core x86 server CPU such as AMD Opteron is recommended.
+If you must use ARM routers, it's advisable to disable `FEC` and use `salsa20` for encryption.

 ### Expert Tuning Guide